gocardless/prius/README.md

 Prius helps you guarantee that your environment variables are:

-- **Present** - Prius will raise if an environment variable is missing, so you'll hear about it as soon as your app boots.
+- **Present** - an exception is raised if an environment variable is missing, so you can hear about it as soon as your app boots.
-- **Consistently typed** - Prius can coerce an environment variable to a desired type (integer, boolean or string), and raise if it's invalid.
+- **Valid** - an environment variable can be coerced to a desired type (integer, boolean or string), and an exception will be raised if the value doesn't match the type.
-- **Easy to refer to** - Prius makes it easier to assign long, complicated environment variables a code-friendly name.

 ## Usage